G – Promotion of an employee

-Promotion is “the advancement from one position to another with an increase in duties and responsibilities as authorized by law, and usually accompanied by an increase in salary.”
+Promotion – refers to the advancement from one position to another with an increase in duties and responsibilities as authorized by law, and usually accompanied by an increase in salary.
 (Coca-Cola Bottlers Philippines, Inc. v.
 Del Villar, G.R.
 No. 163091, 06 October 2010)

 Lawyer, Author, Mentor